huggingface/blog/deep-rl-a2c.md

 ### Advantage Actor Critic (A2C)
 We can stabilize learning further by **using the Advantage function as Critic instead of the Action value function**.

-The idea is that the Advantage function calculates **how better taking that action at a state is, compared to the average value of the state**.
+The idea is that the Advantage function calculates **how better taking that action at a state is compared to the average value of the state**.
 It’s subtracting the mean value of the state from the state action pair:

 <img src="assets/89_deep_rl_a2c/advantage1.jpg" alt="Advantage Function"/>

-In other words, this function calculates **the extra reward I get if I take this action at that state compared to the mean reward I get at that state**.
+In other words, this function calculates **the extra reward we get if we take this action at that state compared to the mean reward we get at that state**.

 The extra reward is what's beyond the expected value of that state.
 - If A(s,a) > 0: our gradient is **pushed in that direction**.
-- If A(s,a) < 0 (our action does worse than the average value of that state) **so our gradient is pushed in the opposite direction**.
+- If A(s,a) < 0 (our action does worse than the average value of that state), **our gradient is pushed in the opposite direction**.

 The problem with implementing this advantage function is that it requires two value functions —  \\( Q(s,a)\\) and  \\( V(s)\\).
 Fortunately, **we can use the TD error as a good estimator of the advantage function.**